Join us in the beautiful north-east of England!

 Skye Riddell: Skye joined the lab from January to June 2022.
 Her project investigate whether prey iridescence interfered with predation by praying mantises.
 This project was run in collaboration with John Sklehorn and Karin Kjernsmo.

 Lucy Turner: Lucy joined the lab in February 2021.
-Her project investigates the influence of competition on overconfidence.
-This project is part of her MRes in Evolution and Human Behaviour
+Her project investigated the influence of competition on overconfidence.

 UNDERGRADUATE STUDENTS

-Chloe Sowells: Chloe joined the lab from January to March 2022.
+Chloe Sowells: Chloe worked in the lab from January to March 2022.
 Her project investigated how bottom-up cuing affect bee visual discrimination.

-Charlie Smith: Charlier joined the lab from September 2021 to March 2022.
-His project investigated how choice of task affect overconfidence in the task.
+Charlie Smith: Charlie worked in the lab from September 2021 to March 2022.
+His project investigated how choice of task affects overconfidence in the task.

-Karolina Tarapata: Karolina joined the lab from September 2020 to March 2021.
+Karolina Tarapata: Karolina worked in the lab from September 2020 to March 2021.
 Her project investigated how learning influences visual attention in bumblebees.

 Tan Yi Ting: Yi Ting worked with us for her undergraduate project investigating selective spatial attention in mantises from January to April 2020.